remotemobprogramming/mob/README.md

     [--git-sequence-editor]              Not intended for manual use.
 Used as a non-interactive sequence editor (GIT_SEQUENCE_EDITOR) for git.

 Timer Commands:
   timer <minutes>                 start a <minutes> timer start <minutes>                 start mob session in wip branch and a <minutes> timer break <minutes>                 start a <minutes> break timer

 Get more information:
   status                          show the status of the current mob session config                          show all configuration options version                         show the version of mob help                            show help

 Other
   moo                             moo!
+  install-custom-next <file|url>  use a custom sound when the timer is done (Mac only)

 Add --debug to any option to enable verbose logging